neo4j/neo4j-graphrag-python/docs/source/index.rst

 Neo4j GraphRAG for Python
 =========================

-This repository contains the official Neo4j GraphRAG features for Python.
+This package contains the official Neo4j GraphRAG features for Python.

 The purpose of this package is to provide a first party package to developers, where Neo4j can guarantee long term commitment and maintenance as well as being fast to ship new features and high performing patterns and methods.

+⚠️ This package is a renamed continuation of `neo4j-genai`.
+The package `neo4j-genai` is deprecated and will no longer be maintained.
+We encourage all users to migrate to this new package to continue receiving updates and support.

 Neo4j versions supported: